livfreund/Portfolio-Website/README.md

 I am currently working on my very own personal portfolio website -- coming soon!

-used youtub tutoital but customized it by adding the dark mode, and changing some of the layout.
+used youtube tutoital but customized it by adding the dark mode, and changing some of the layout.
 HTML, CSS, JavaScript
 Document Object Modeling
 Scalability -- ability to neatly consolidate on smaller screens *-- difficulty